-Google announced they’ll be removing third party cookies from Chrome in 2022 due to consumers’ greater privacy demands.
+Google announced that they will be delaying their planned removal of third party cookies from Chrome until 2024.
+Still, consumers are demaning greater privacy and the cookie will, eventually, crumble.
 What will this mean for marketers and how can you prepare?
 This post will walk you through how to get ready for these changes (and explain why you don’t need to panic!).

 What do we mean by a cookieless future?